tbanel/uniline/docs/index.md

     │    ╰──┬──────┬──╯   │   │   ╰────┬────┬──╯ ║  ▷▷▶▷
     ╰▷──╮   │      │      ╰───╯        │    │    ║
         ▽   ╘══◁═══╛   a=b 1=2 a-to-b  ╰────╯ ◁══╝  ▷─▷

+<a id="tracing-a-contour"></a>

+# Tracing a contour

+      ╭──────────────╮
+    ╭─╯A.written.text╰────────╮
+    │outlined by the.`contour'│
+    ╰─╮function.gets╶┬────────╯
+      ╰╮a.surrounding╰───────╮
+       ╰─╮line.in.the.current│
+         ╰─╮brush.style╭─────╯
+           ╰───────────╯

+Choose or change the brush style with any of `-,+,=_,#,<delete>`.
+Put the cursor anywhere on the shape or outside but touching it.
+Then
+type:

+`<insert> c`

+A contour line is traced (or erased if brush style is `<delete>`) around the contiguous shape close to the cursor.

+When hitting capital letter: `<insert> S-C` the contour is overwritten.
+This means that if there was already a different style of line on the contour path, it is overwritten.

+The shape is distinguished because it floats in a blank characters ocean.
+For the shake of the contour function, blank characters are those containing lines as drawn by `Uniline` (including true blank characters).
+Locations outside the buffer are also considered blank.

+The algorithm has an upper limit of `10000` steps.
+This avoids an infinite loop in which the algorithm may end up in some rare cases.
+One of those cases is when the contour crosses a new-page character, displayed by Emacs as `^L`. `10000` steps require a fraction of a second to run.
+For shapes really huge, you may launch the contour command once again, at the point where the previous run ended.

+This `10000` steps limit is customizable.
+Type:

+    M-x customize-variable uniline-contour-max-steps

+<a id="flood-fill"></a>

+# Flood-fill

+    this.text.surrounds      this.text.surrounds
+    .                 /      .▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒/
+    .                //╶───▷╴.▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒//
+    ...            ////      ...▒▒▒▒▒▒▒▒▒▒▒▒////
+      ...a.hole/////           ...a.hole/////

+A hollow shape is a contiguous region of identical characters (not necessarily blank), surrounded by a boundary of different characters.
+The end of the buffer in any direction is also considered a boundary.

+Put the cursor anywhere in the hole.
+Then type:

+`<insert> i`

+Answer by giving a character to fill the hole.

+If instead of a character, `SPC` or `DEL` is typed, then a shade of grey character is picked. `SPC` selects a darker grey than the one the point is on, while `DEL` selects a lighter.
+There are 5 shades of grey in the UNICODE standard: `" ░▒▓█"`.
+Those grey characters are well supported by the suggested fonts.

+`C-y` is also an option.
+The first character in the top of the kill ring will be chosen as the filling character.
+(The kill ring is filled by functions like `C-k` or `M-w`, unrelated to `Uniline`).

+Typing `<return>` or `C-g` aborts the filling operation.

+A rectangular shape may also be filled.

+-   Mark a region
+-   `<insert> i`
+-   answer which character should be used to fill.

+There is no limit on the area to fill.
+Therefore, the filling operation may flood the entire buffer (but no more).

+<a id="macros"></a>

+# Macros

+`Uniline` adds directional macros to the Emacs standard macros.

+Record a macro as usual with `C-x (` … `C-x )`.

+Then call it with the usual `C-x e`.
+But then, instead of executing the macro, a menu is offered to execute it in any of the 4 directions.

+When a macro is executed in a direction other than the one it was recorded, it is twisted in that direction.
+This means that recorded hits on the 4 keyboard arrows are rotated.
+It happens also for shift and control variations of those keys.
+Direction of text insertion is also rotated.

+There is still the classical `e` option to call the last recorded macro.
+So instead of the usual `C-x e`, type `C-x e e`.
+And of course, the usual repetition typing repeatedly `e` is available.

+Why are directional macros useful?
+To create fancy lines.
+For instance, if we want a doted-line instead of the continuous one, we record a macro for one step:

+    C-x (             ;; begin recording
+    INS o             ;; insert a small dot
+    <right> <right>   ;; draw a line over 2 characters
+    C-x )             ;; stop recording

+Then we call this macro repeatedly in any of the 4 directions:

+    ·─·─·─·─·  ╷     ·──·
+            │  │     │  │
+            ·  ·     ·  ·
+            │  │     │  │
+            ·  ·─·─·─·  ·
+            │           │
+            ·─·─·─·─·─·─·

+We can draw complex shapes by just drawing one step.
+Hereafter, we call a macro in 4 directions, closing a square:

+      ╭╮╭╮╭╮╭╮╭╮╭╮     △ △ △ △ △ △       ╭─╮ ╭─╮ ╭─╮ ╭─╮     ╭─╮ ╭─╮ ╭─╮ ╭─╮
+    ╭─╯╰╯╰╯╰╯╰╯╰╯│    ╶╯╶╯╶╯╶╯╶╯╶╯╷   ╭──╯∙╰─╯∙╰─╯∙╰─╯∙│    ▷┤□├▷┤□├▷┤□├▷┤□├▽
+    ╰╮           ╰╮  ◁╮           ╰▷  │∙               │   ╭┴┼─╯ ╰─╯ ╰─╯ ╰─┼┴╮
+    ╭╯           ╭╯   ╵           ╷   ╰╮               ╰╮  │□│             │□│
+    ╰╮           ╰╮  ◁╮           ╰▷   │               ∙│  ╰┬╯             ╰┬╯
+    ╭╯           ╭╯   ╵           ╷   ╭╯               ╭╯   △               ▽
+    ╰╮           ╰╮  ◁╮           ╰▷  │∙               │   ╭┴╮             ╭┴╮
+    ╭╯           ╭╯   ╵           ╷   ╰╮               ╰╮  │□│             │□│
+    ╰╮           ╰╮  ◁╮           ╰▷   │               ∙│  ╰┬┼─╮ ╭─╮ ╭─╮ ╭─┼┬╯
+     │╭╮╭╮╭╮╭╮╭╮╭─╯   ╵╭╴╭╴╭╴╭╴╭╴╭╴    │∙╭─╮∙╭─╮∙╭─╮∙╭──╯   △┤□├◁┤□├◁┤□├◁┤□├◁
+     ╰╯╰╯╰╯╰╯╰╯╰╯      ▽ ▽ ▽ ▽ ▽ ▽     ╰─╯ ╰─╯ ╰─╯ ╰─╯       ╰─╯ ╰─╯ ╰─╯ ╰─╯

 <a id="which-fonts"></a>